RaspberryPiFoundation/weather-station-www/README.md

   `ifconfig`

-  This IP address will be on the second line just after `inet addr:`
+  The IP address will be on the second line just after `inet addr:`
 1. Enter this IP address into the browser of another computer on the network followed by `/demo`:

   For example: `http://192.168.0.10/demo`

   A page should load showing various graphs.
 Note that wind direction is not shown.
+  The site will not work in Midori on the Raspberry Pi but it will work in [Epiphany](http://www.raspberrypi.org/web-browser-released/).